Kaitlyn M. Werner

-For her primary line of research, Kaitlyn is currently examining the factors that best predict goal attainment over time.
-Using a series of longitudinal studies, she is attempting to refine the vast literature on goal pursuit by comparing and contrasting the most prominent personality (e.g., big five, perfectionism), self-regulation (e.g., trait self-control, regulatory focus), and goal-specific (e.g., motivation, commitment) constructs.
-Taking a more experimental approach, Kaitlyn is also currently developing a series of studies examining how motivation influences peoples’ perceptions of momentary temptations and desires that detract us from pursuing our long-term goals.
+For her primary line of research, Kaitlyn examined the factors that best predict goal attainment over time.
+Using a series of longitudinal studies, she attempted to refine the vast literature on goal pursuit by comparing and contrasting the most prominent personality (e.g., big five, perfectionism), self-regulation (e.g., trait self-control, regulatory focus), and goal-specific (e.g., motivation, commitment) constructs.

-Finally, Kaitlyn also has a strong interest in quantitative (e.g., multilevel and structural equation modeling, Bayesian methods) and research methodology (e.g., experimental and longitudinal designs, eye-tracking methods).
+Finally, Kaitlyn also has a strong interest in quantitative (e.g., multilevel and structural equation modeling, Bayesian methods) and research methodology (e.g., experimental and longitudinal designs, tracing methods).

-Kaitlyn is co-supervised by Dr. John Zelenski in the Carleton University Happy Lab.
+Kaitlyn was co-supervised by Dr. John Zelenski in the Carleton University Happy Lab.

-Werner, K. M., Smyth, A., & Milyavskaya, M. (under review).
+Werner, K. M., Smyth, A., & Milyavskaya, M. (2018).
 Do narcissists benefit from materialistic pursuits?
 Examining the relation between narcissistic tendencies, extrinsic values, and well-being.
-Pre-print available on PsyArXiv.
+Collabra: Psychology, 5(1): 58.